 Kapurpurwan Rock Formation

-We rented another tricycle for ~P300++ and paid another entrance fee.
+We rented another tricycle for Php300++ and paid another entrance fee.
 This is not inclusive of our tricycle tour package.
-It took us an hour to reach here, but we had a great time enjoying the rock formation scenery and the ocean.
+It took us an hour to reach here.
+We had a great time enjoying the spectacular rock formation and the soothing ocean view.

-After having fun in Kapurpurwan, we waited for almost two hours for the bus in the highway that it was already dark before we were able to get on the bus bound for Manila.
-Buses usually come by 30 minutes to an hour gap only, but they said that after 5pm you’re going to wait much longer.
+After having fun in Kapurpurwan, we waited for almost two hours for the bus in the highway that it was already dark before we got on the Manila-bound bus.
+Buses usually come by 30 minutes to an hour gap, but they said that after 5pm you’re going to wait much longer.
 Thanks to our tricycle driver who stayed to accompany us while waiting.

 La Union Surfing

 The next day, I spent half of the day surfing before heading back to Manila.
 It was the most enjoyable among the activities for this trip.
 There was euphoria.
 I just want to stay all day catching waves, but I can’t.
 I have to catch our flight home too.
-By noon, we packed our bags and rode a jeepney to San Fernando for lunch and hopped on the bus going to return to Manila and head to NAIA Airport.
-[Check out my La Union surf experience blog post]
+By noon, we packed our bags and rode a jeepney to San Fernando for lunch and hopped on the bus going to Manila and head over to NAIA.
+[Check out my La Union surf experience] or [Read Vigan: A tricycle tour around the heritage town]

-Our Northern Luzon trip was tiring, but it was definitely an awesome long trip.
+Our Northern Luzon trip was long and tiring, but it was definitely an awesome trip with many picturesque sites for an instagrammable photo collection.
 Beautiful Northern Luzon!

-Here’s our travel itinerary from Cebu-Manila to Ilocos Region:
+Here’s our actual travel itinerary from Cebu–Manila to Ilocos Region

 11:45 Arrival NAIA.
 1